The following questions and answers provide clarification on nurses' self-reporting obligations when they are charged with an offence.

 Nurses must self-report if they have been charged with any offence (including, for example, charges under the Criminal Code or Controlled Drugs and Substances Act).

 No, the College does not investigate every self-report that is received.
 The College’s Executive Director reviews the self-report, determines what level of risk may be posed to the public and makes a decision about an appropriate response.
 There are many options available to the Executive Director that do not involve an investigation.
-For example, a nurse may be advised to review practice standards and in some cases, may be asked to meet with a representative from the College’s professional conduct department to discuss the matter.
+For example, a nurse may be advised to review practice standards and in some cases, may be asked to meet with a College representative to discuss the matter.

 No, the College receives information from a wide variety of sources.
 Some of these sources include employers, the police, the public and the news media.